-The experiments and evaluations are conducted on two widely recognized datasets, METR-LA and PEMS-Bay~\citep{li2018dcrnn}, and a novel dataset SimBarcaSpd, derived from the SimBarca dataset with dense urban traffic from 1570 road segments in the 15 $km^2$ area of central Barcelona~\citep{xiong2025multi}.
-The dense connections create more complex spatial dependencies, and thus making the urban traffic forecasting much more challenging than traditional datasets with sparser road networks.
-Contrary to METR-LA and PEMS-Bay, which are collected from highway loop detectors, SimBarcaSpd is derived from a microscopic traffic simulator using the dense road network of central Barcelona.
+The experiments and evaluations are conducted on two widely recognized datasets, METR-LA and PEMS-Bay \citep{li2018dcrnn}, and a novel dataset, SimBarcaSpd, derived from the SimBarca dataset with dense urban traffic from 1570 road segments in a 15 $km^2$ area of central Barcelona \citep{xiong2025multi}.
+The dense connections create more complex spatial dependencies, thus making urban traffic forecasting much more challenging than traditional datasets with sparser road networks.
+Unlike METR-LA and PEMS-Bay, which are collected from highway loop detectors, SimBarcaSpd is derived from a microscopic traffic simulator using the dense road network of central Barcelona.
 All three datasets provide traffic speed data, whose maximum values differ due to regional speed limits (the minimum is naturally 0).
 At the same time, error metrics are computed in the same units as those maximum values.
 These specifications are summarized in Table~\ref{tab:dataset_specs}.

-To show that our approach can be applied to a wide range of traffic forecasting models, we conduct experiments on several representative models, including GWNet~\citep{wu2019graph}, MTGNN~\citep{wu2020connecting}, STID~\citep{shao2022spatial}, STAEformer~\citep{liu2023spatio}, and a simple baseline model LSTM-GCN (denoted as LGC), as shown in Figure~\ref{fig:lgc_model}.
-The LGC model first encodes the temporal dimension using a three-layer LSTM~\citep{hochreiter1997long} and then processes spatial dependencies using a three-layer Graph Neural Network implemented with GCNConv~\citep{kipf2016semi}.
-Then, the spatial and temporal features are concatenated and passed to a linear layer.
+To show that our approach can be applied to a wide range of traffic forecasting models, we conduct experiments on several representative models, including GWNet \citep{wu2019graph}, MTGNN \citep{wu2020connecting}, STID \citep{shao2022spatial}, STAEformer \citep{liu2023spatio}, and a simple baseline model LSTM-GCN (denoted as LGC), as shown in Figure~\ref{fig:lgc_model}.
+The LGC model first encodes the temporal dimension using a three-layer LSTM \citep{hochreiter1997long} and then processes spatial dependencies using a three-layer Graph Neural Network implemented with GCNConv \citep{kipf2016semi}.
+Then, the spatial and temporal features are concatenated and passed to a Multi-Layer Perceptron (MLP).